-Once you’re satisfied with how it looks, you can place it in the space or field in your document and you’re done.
+Once you’re satisfied with how your signature looks, you can place it in the space or field in your document and you’re done.

-PDF Buddy is another great free tool which helps you sign and edit documents.
-PDF Buddy has Secure Sockets Layer (SSL) and AES-256 bit encryption to keep your documents and e-signatures safe.
+PDF Buddy is another great free tool that helps you sign and edit documents.
+PDF Buddy has Secure Sockets Layer and AES-256 bit encryption to keep your documents and e-signatures safe.

 Below are steps to use PDF Buddy.

-After uploading your file, select the Signature button on the left navigation bar.
+After uploading your file, click the Signature button in the left navigation bar.

 You will then be asked to log in or sign up if it’s your first time visiting the site.

-After signing up, a pop-up opens from the “Signatures” option.
+After signing up, a popup opens.
 You can either draw your signature or add it as an image.

-In this example, we will choose the option to add our signature as an image.
+In this example, we will add our signature as an image.
 We recommend that you have a photo of your hand-drawn signature on your computer or smartphone so it’s easily accessible.

 Similar to PDF Filler, place the signature in the space or field of the document.

 SmallPDF is another easy and free online tool to sign and edit your documents.
-Benefits of using it include its cloud-based saving option and other converting media files from one type to the other (I.e., PDF to JPG, PDF to Word Doc).
+Benefits of using it include its cloud-based saving option and the ability to convert other media files from one type to another (i.e., PDF to JPG, PDF to Word).
 You can see all these options on the SmallPDF homepage.

 The process to use SmallPDF’s eSign is similar to the both PDF Filler and PDF Buddy.
-You can enter the URL and drop your file into the box or upload a file from Google Drive or Dropbox.
+Drop your file into the box on the homepage or upload a file from Google Drive or Dropbox.

-Once you have uploaded your file, you will be asked to choose how you want to upload your signature.
+Once you’ve uploaded your file, you’ll be asked how you want to upload your signature.
 You can draw it with your fingers, upload directly from your device, or capture an image with your camera.

-If you are using a smartphone, you can use your phone’s camera and if you are using your computer, you can use your webcam.
+If you’re using a smartphone, you can use your phone’s camera.
+If you’re using your computer, you can use your webcam.